Leadership Article

 10. Swap multitasking for mindfulness.
 Multitasking gets in the way of happiness.
 Multitasking simply means that you do many things badly and take much more time at it.
 Instead work on tasks for 20-minute intervals that you gradually increase to two-hour spans.
 Turn off any electronic gadgets that can be a distraction.
 With practice, you'll be able to accomplish much more and with less effort.

-was prepared for participants on our acclaimed 10/10 leadership development and mentoring programme.
-Whether you're a first time manager or an experienced leader, straightforward, practical advice on best practice is hard to find.
+was prepared for participants on our acclaimed 10/10 leadership development and mentoring programme and based on a longer version by Steve Denning and published by Forbes.
+Whether you are a first time manager or an experienced leader, straightforward, practical advice on best practice is hard to find.
 Until now.
-To find out how you, your team or your organisation can benefit, please join us on our next complimentary webinar or contact us.
+To find out how you and your team can benefit, please contact us.

 Subscribe